simwrapper/mini-file-server/README.md

 # mini-file-server

-_Local java-based file server for aftersim_
+_Local java-based file server for SimWrapper_

 Run this .jar in a local folder on your machine to provide a simple HTTP file server, perfect for serving up files for [SimWrapper](https://simwrapper.github.io).